The sweeter side of Japanese Culture

 This is a great activity for families with kids, as it's very hands on and will keep younger guests entertained.
 However, some patience and focus is required, and we are usually seated with other Japanese visitors, so kids can't get too creative in their designs and need to follow the instructions of the head chef.
 The workshop does not recommend this activity for children under 6 years old.

 For everyone else, the wagashi workshop is a great chance to get off your feet during an otherwise busy day of touring Kyoto, especially in summer when an hour indoors with AC is a welcome break from the heat (works well in winter too when you need to defrost a bit).

 Don't be fooled into thinking this is an activity for only cooks and kids.
-We've hosted couples, friends, partners, families, and everyone in between of all ages and they've all had a blast.
+We've hosted couples, friends, business groups, families, and everyone in between of all ages and they've all had a blast.
 If you like working with your hands, trying new experiences, and - most importantly - eating delicious sweets, this wagashi workshop is for you!

 If you'd like to add a wagashi lesson onto your tour with KyoTours Japan, please let us know when discussing your travel plans with us or via the contact form below.

 This workshop is held at set times each day, and certain times and may not be available as requested.

 An additional booking fee may be charged when this experience is booked on it’s own as not as part of a regular half or full day tour.